artpech/pygnon/README.md

 ### 4.2.
 Importing JSON files data into PostgreSQL database

-Run the command to import data from JSON files into the database: `poetry run src/pygnon/database.py load_files`
+Run the command to import data from JSON files into the database: `poetry run python src/pygnon/database.py load_files`

 With no additional argument this command line will import all json files located in the `./data/gbfs_json` directory  into the database.

-You can also run the command with arguments: `poetry run src/pygnon/database.py load_files [arg1] [arg2]`
+You can also run the command with arguments: `poetry run python src/pygnon/database.py load_files [arg1] [arg2]`

 - Option 1)
     - [arg1] set to `-l` or `-latest`: the program will retrieve the latest timestamp already in database and will only import JSON files whose timestamps are later than the most recent timestamp in the database
-    - Run: `poetry run src/pygnon/database.py load_files -l`
+    - Run: `poetry run python src/pygnon/database.py load_files -l`
-    - Or: `poetry run src/pygnon/database.py load_files -latest`
+    - Or: `poetry run python src/pygnon/database.py load_files -latest`
 - Option 2)
     - [arg1] and/or [arg2] are set to the 1st and last timestamp of files to load into the database
-    - Running: `poetry run src/pygnon/database.py load_files 1759839816` will only import JSON files whose timestamp are ≥ `1759839816`
+    - Running: `poetry run python src/pygnon/database.py load_files 1759839816` will only import JSON files whose timestamp are ≥ `1759839816`
-    - Running: `poetry run src/pygnon/database.py load_files 1759839816 1759840604` will only import JSON files whose timestamp are ≥ `1759839816` and ≤ `1759840604`
+    - Running: `poetry run python src/pygnon/database.py load_files 1759839816 1759840604` will only import JSON files whose timestamp are ≥ `1759839816` and ≤ `1759840604`

 ### 4.3.
 Real-time GBFS files retrieval and database feeding